 Why does City School use the ERB exams?

-- Evaluate instruction and curriculum, and inform academic decisions in hopes to improve student learning
+- Evaluate instruction and curriculum to inform academic decisions

 - Monitor learning over time to ensure students meet the expected growth rate